Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Experiments

 Generating asymmetric bounds is a new intriguing aspect of DNN-based meta-models.
 Using the JMA model, we first recorded the accuracy with which the asymmetric output agrees {\em in sign} (orientation) with the observed base discrepancy.
-Averaged over the two datasets, this accuracy is at 83.3\%, and 91.1\% when filtering out samples with small deviations from the ground truth (noise).
+Averaged over each of the two datasets, this accuracy is at 83.3\%, and 91.1\%.
 The promise of asymmetric bounds lies in its potential to reduce the {\em bandwidth} cost.
-Since the Excess and Deficit metrics ignore the absolute bandwidth, we also evaluate the JMA model using the Bandwidth metric (Eq. (\ref{Eq:Bandwidth})), averaged over the same operating points, as shown in Table \ref{Tab:AsymmetricResults}.
-The table compares the JMA model to the best symmetric model, JMS.
-The JMS model outperforms JMA in all scenarios on Excess-Deficit, however, compared on the bandwidth metric, the JMA dominates its JMS counterpart benefiting from its orientation capability.
-The JMA model may be at disadvantage in cases where it produces an incorrect orientation causing excessively large bounds in the incorrect direction due to scaling.
-A lower- and upper-bound-specific calibration might mitigate this problem.
-Upon visual inspection, the output of the JMA is appreciably better in bandwidth: Figure \ref{Fig:SampleAsymmetric} shows samples on both datasets.
-In most instances the bounds behave as one would expect, expending the bulk of the bandwidth in the correct direction.
-An interesting question arises whether it is possible to utilize the asymmetric output as a correction on the base predictor.
+Since the Excess and Deficit metrics ignore the absolute bandwidth, we also evaluate the JMA model using the Bandwidth metric (Eq. (\ref{Eq:Bandwidth})), averaged over the same OPs.
+The results are shown in Table \ref{Tab:AsymmetricResults} comparing the JMA model to the best symmetric model, JMS.
+The JMS model outperforms JMA in all scenarios on Excess-Deficit, however, compared on the bandwidth metric, the JMA dominates benefiting from its orientation capability.
+Upon visual inspection the output of the JMA is appreciably better in bandwidth: Figure \ref{Fig:SampleAsymmetric} shows samples on both datasets.
+In most instances the bounds behave as expected, expending the bulk of bandwidth in the correct direction.

+An interesting question arises whether it is possible to utilize the asymmetric output as a correction to the base predictor.
 Our preliminary investigation shows that a naive combination leads to degradation in the base error, however, this question remains of interest for future work.